dlants/notion-to-static-site/README.md

-add automatic "next post / previous post" links for multiple pages in the same section add #navigation links to each title / subtitle check the build results into the repo, set up render to mirror repo to website
+add automatic "next post / previous post" links for multiple pages in the same section add #navigation links to each title / subtitle check the build results into the repo, set up render to mirror repo to website add footer, vertical space at the bottom of the page

 # MAYBE
 name asset files by content hash